 The second methodology involves the more traditional hours per unit quantity installed.
 We can do this for each of the major crafts (e.g., installation of pipe, steel, concrete, and electrical).
-For the current study, we focused on pipe fitting craft productivity which is component of the mechanical trade.
+For the current study, we focused on pipe fitting craft productivity, which is component of the mechanical trade.
 IPA has developed a methodology to normalize for feet and size of pipe as well as for other site factors that can influence a pipe installation.
 For every project for which IPA has collected both hours as well as quantities and characteristics of the pipe installed, we can produce a relative productivity index for the piping craft for each project.
+A higher index means better labor productivity (i.e., fewer labor hours required per installed quantity of pipe).